jeffreylederer/BlazorApp3/README.md

 The EditForms allow validations on fields but I did not want to add data annotation to the database model classes.
 So I created DTO classes for each data model class and used that in the EditForms.
 Then I used AutoMapping to copy the DTO model class to the data model class and back (for edit methods).

 ## AntiForgery ##
 There is an antiforgery service that can prevent cross-site request forgery.
 Once you use this service, Blazer creates a unique aniforgery token for each EditForm.
-It is visible when you look at source view of the page inside the form, your will see:
+It is visible when you look at source view of the page, your will see:

     <form data-enhance="" method="post" action="/schedules/edit?id=3053">
     <input type="hidden" name="_handler" value="edit" />